Adeorgomes/Green-food/README.md

 # Green-food
-# A webaite landing page for veggies
+# A website landing page for veggies